Mpox Information for Healthcare Providers

 Transmission-Based Precautions

-- If a patient presents with signs and symptoms for monkeypox, infection prevention and control personnel should be notified immediately.
+- If a patient presents with signs and symptoms for mpox, infection prevention and control personnel should be notified immediately.

 - Recommendations for infection prevention and control in healthcare settings are available in Guideline for Isolation Precautions: Preventing Transmission of Infectious Agents in Healthcare Settings